joaopereiradsantos/joaopereiradsantos-hugowebsite/content/home/experience.md

           <details><summary>Details</summary>
           <a href="https://github.com/aws-samples/amazon-sagemaker-notebook-instance-lifecycle-config-samples/blob/master/scripts/auto-stop-idle/autostop.py">Public Documentation</a>
           <ul>
             <li>A lifecycle configuration provides shell scripts that run either when a notebook instance is created or whenever it starts.
-The deployed lifecycle config will run the autostop.py module every 5 minutes on the backend.
-It will be making API calls to the Jupyter server and checking the kernel status for ‘idle’.
+The deployed lifecycle config will run the autostop.py module every 5 minutes on the backend;</li>
+            <li>It will be making API calls to the Jupyter server and checking the kernel status for ‘idle’.
 ‘Idleness’ as defined by Jupyter team, means that no code is running (other activities such as opening a new notebook will also reset the idle timer).</li>
           </ul>
           </details></p>
         </li>